-Most of us, up here on the hill have been around the block a couple of times (or more!).
+Most of us up here on the hill have been around the block a couple of times (or more!).
 Some have lived our lives on the edge while others have taken a more conservative, back-seat position.
-But regardless of how we have lived our lives, looking at life in the rear-view mirror certainly puts a different perspective on it.
+But regardless of what course our lives took, looking at life in the rear-view mirror certainly puts a different perspective on it.

 The ordinary experiences of aging alter and clarify your view of past, present and future.Edith Pearlman